dmares01/dmares01/README.md

 ## Welcome to my Github 👋
-- 🔭 Right now I am working on a number of internal tools to be used at Datasite
+- 🔭 Right now I am enhancing a number of internal tools to be used at Datasite
 - 🌱 I’m currently working on expanding my understanding of Python and becoming an expert at MongoDB.
 - 💞️ I’m looking to collaborate on any open-source project.
 I haven't started yet, but now that life has calmed down I plan on finding a project or two and working on it in my spare time